pcboy/greenhouse-watcher/README.md

 # Greenhouse watcher

-I found annoying that there is no way to subscribe to greenhouse.io company job boards and be alerted of changes.
+I found annoying that there is no way to subscribe to [greenhouse.io](https://greenhouse.io) companies' job boards and be alerted of changes.
 So I made my own script doing exactly that.

 ## Configuration